icgrp/ese532_handouts/_sources/hw3/homework_submission.md

-    Building on techniques and observations from previous parts, create a data-parallel implementation of your CDC function from homework 2 that uses four x86 cores to achieve additional speedup.
+    Building on techniques and observations from previous parts, create a data-parallel implementation of your CDC function from homework 2 that uses four x86 cores to achieve parallelism speedup.
 The starter code can be found in `hw3/assignment/cdc_parallel`.
-    1. What is the best performance that one could theoretically achieve with a data-parallel mapping of CDC on 4 cores over the single x86 solution?
+    1. What is the best performance that one could theoretically achieve with a data-parallel mapping of CDC on 4 cores over the single x86 core solution?
         (1 line)
     2. Describe the data-parallel mapping that achieves the best performance.
         Try to achieve the best speedup over the single x86 core solution.